MischaU8/yumyum/modelling/create-a-knife-blade_yNwiZfptiaA.md

 Uploaded: 2023-05-04

-yum yum Floyd here with a quick look at creating a knife blade in plasticity start by blocking out the shape of the blade using the line tool bevel the lower point to curve the blade
+yum yum Floyd here with a quick look at creating a knife blade in Plasticity start by blocking out the shape of the blade using the line tool bevel the lower point to curve the blade